FAE/Friends of the Asian Elephant

 Dear friends:

-Once again it is my regret for not being able to contact all our friends and send you updates on FAE.
 We have had an enormous setback, documents lost, domain and server were down several times and our website could not be used for so long, unpleasant things happened that we never believed before that they had anything to do with planned foul play.

 Documents, computers, almost all the files of fourteen years have lost/stolen and damaged.
 We do not have the lists of our friends, no donor names and addresses and I feel it is not just we went back to the starting point but further behind.
 However, I am trying to start anew.
 With just one staff in Bangkok office now and three staff short here at FAE's Elephant Hospital, it is very difficult to work efficiently.